GChalkidis/Activity-Tracker/README.md

 - Graphical and visual comparisons of the user's statistics with other registered users.

 - Segment tracking: The app supports the registration of segments, akin to [Strava](https://www.strava.com/).
-In the backend system, there is a "registered_segments" directory of gpx files which correspond to segments, which the master registers on initiation of the app.
-When a user sends a gpx file which contains the specific list of waypoints one or more segments contain, the time it took the user to complete the segment is calculated and their results are placed in a leaderboard for the respective segment.
+When a user sends a gpx file which contains the specific list of waypoints a segment contains, statistics for the segment are calculated on the backend, and the results are placed in the leaderboard for the respective segment.
 A user can then view all the leaderboards for the segments they have registered.

 ## Usage